hhromic/libe131/README.md

 * `int e131_socket(void)`: Create a socket file descriptor suitable for E1.31 communication.
 On success, a file descriptor for the new socket is returned.
 On error, -1 is returned, and `errno` is set appropriately.

 * `int e131_bind(int sockfd, const uint16_t port)`: Bind a socket file descriptor to a port number for E1.31 communication.
 On success, zero is returned.
 On error, -1 is returned, and `errno` is set appropriately.

-* `int e131_unicast_dest(const char *host, const uint16_t port, e131_addr_t *dest)`: Initialize a unicast E1.31 destination using a host and port number.
+* `int e131_unicast_dest(e131_addr_t *dest, const char *host, const uint16_t port)`: Initialize a unicast E1.31 destination using a host and port number.
 On success, zero is returned.
 On error, -1 is returned, and `errno` is set appropriately.

-* `int e131_multicast_dest(const uint16_t universe, const uint16_t port, e131_addr_t *dest)`: Initialize a multicast E1.31 destination using a universe and port number.
+* `int e131_multicast_dest(e131_addr_t *dest, const uint16_t universe, const uint16_t port)`: Initialize a multicast E1.31 destination using a universe and port number.
 On success, zero is returned.
 On error, -1 is returned, and `errno` is set appropriately.

 * `int e131_multicast_join(int sockfd, const uint16_t universe)`: Join a socket file descriptor to an E1.31 multicast group using a universe.
 On success, zero is returned.
 On error, -1 is returned, and `errno` is set appropriately.

-* `int e131_pkt_init(const uint16_t universe, const uint16_t num_slots, e131_packet_t *packet)`:  Initialize a new E1.31 packet using a universe and a number of slots.
+* `int e131_pkt_init(e131_packet_t *packet, const uint16_t universe, const uint16_t num_slots)`:  Initialize an E1.31 packet using a universe and a number of slots.
 On success, zero is returned.
 On error, -1 is returned, and `errno` is set appropriately.

-* `bool e131_is_preview(const e131_packet_t *packet)`: Check if the preview option is enabled in an E1.31 packet.

-* `int e131_set_preview(e131_packet_t *packet, const bool state)`: Set the state of the preview option in an E1.31 packet.
-On success, zero is returned.
-On error, -1 is returned, and `errno` is set appropriately.
+* `bool e131_get_option(const e131_packet_t *packet, const e131_option_t option)`: Get the state of a framing option in an E1.31 packet.

-* `bool e131_is_terminated(const e131_packet_t *packet)`: Check if the stream terminated option is enabled in an E1.31 packet.

-* `int e131_set_terminated(e131_packet_t *packet, const bool state)`: Set the state of the stream terminated option in an E1.31 packet.
+* `int e131_set_option(e131_packet_t *packet, const e131_option_t option, const bool state)`: Set the state of a framing option in an E1.31 packet.
 On success, zero is returned.
 On error, -1 is returned, and `errno` is set appropriately.

 * `ssize_t e131_send(int sockfd, const e131_packet_t *packet, const e131_addr_t *dest)`: Send an E1.31 packet to a socket file descriptor using a destination.
 On success, the number of bytes sent is returned.
 On error, -1 is returned, and `errno` is set appropriately.